hcvst/cardano-daedalus-docker/README.md

 - `docker-compose up`

 ## Help
-If you have a question, please PM me (@hcvst) here https://cardano.rocket.chat.
+If you have a question, please PM me (@hcvst) here https://cardano.rocket.chat or on Telegram (or https://gitter.im/daedalus-wallet-on-docker/Lobby).
 I have only tested this on an Ubuntu 16.04 docker host.

 If you would like to help ...:
 - If have no idea whether this is safe.
 If not please log a ticket.